Maxim-91/Laboratory-work/README.md

 The software products include a report printing function and info support.

 The programs require additional installation of Borland Database Engine, since the programs also work using databases.

+Conductors - Experimental testing of the density of electrical support of metal conductors depending on temperature.